Should I request an IELTS remark?

 5. IELTS writing remark – have you considered Task 1 and Task Response?

 Have you taken into consideration Task 1?
 When students get a suspiciously low score for writing, the first thing they look at is their essay.
-However, in my experience, Task 1 is often the main reason for a surprise low score.
+However, in my experience, Task 1 is often the main reason for a surprisingly low score.
 That’s because it’s common for students to forget to include all of the data or bullets in their report/letter, and these “small errors” can make a BIG difference to your score!

 👉 A 7.0 essay can easily turn into a 6.5 score if you get 6.0 or less in Task 1 👈